VCityTeam/UD-SV/Install.md

 Deploy a Python3 [virtual environment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) with all the bells and whistles.

 **WARNING**: make sure that
- - you are located side by side with the `building-server.git` that you cloned
+ - you are located in the `building-server.git` that you cloned
  - that you are using version3 of python and pip (that pip should be pip3!)

  * OSX :